 Health and Safety

-The BabyMilk earned only 6 of 10 for health and safety thanks in part to the steam technology it uses.
+The BabyMilk earned a slightly above average score for health and safety thanks in part to the steam technology it uses.
 Steam offers a higher potential for burn-related injuries over water bath warmers.
 Following the instructions for this unit yields safe content temperatures even if the bottle remains in the chamber for up to 12 minutes after the heat cycle ends.
-With a final temperature of 92F at 12 minutes it is still below body temperature which is good.
-When cranked to the maximum heat potential outside the manufacturer's guidelines it can produce a bottle with contents as warm as 123F, which is significantly over the 104F temperature when breastmilk starts losing nutrients.
+With a final temperature of 92F at 12 minutes, it is still below body temperature, which is good.
+When cranked to the maximum heat potential outside the manufacturer's guidelines, it can produce a bottle with contents as warm as 123F, which is significantly over the 104F temperature when breastmilk starts losing nutrients.

 Ease of Use

-The BabyMilk has some challenging features earning a 6 of 10 for ease of use.
-This unit has an average user guide and an automatic shutoff with an audible beep that indicates when the heat cycle is over.
+The BabyMilk has some challenging features, earning it a decent score in the ease of use metric.
+This unit has an average user guide and an automatic shut-off with an audible beep that indicates when the heat cycle is over.

 This warmer has an easy to see fill line, even though it is under the bottom plate.
 However, the instructions can be confusing if your bottle or contents don't conform to the chart.
 For example, our 4-ounce glass bottle was not on the chart.
 We also feel that this model has a higher chance of spilling and injury due to the strange design and difficulty putting the top on.
 We regularly struggled with putting the lid on and getting it lined up correctly, making it harder to use.

-The BabyMilk isn't as efficient as other steam warmers with a 6 of 10 for warming efficiency.
-While it heats quickly (using the instructions) for a single cycle with a shut off at 2:30 minutes, the bottle contents are only 71F.
-When used at maximum settings outside the instructions, it still only reaches 77F> While it is nice that it isn't too hot, it also isn't that close to body temperature, which is the ideal temp for feeding.
+The BabyMilk isn't as efficient as other steam warmers, earning it a slightly above average ranking for warming efficiency.
+While it heats quickly (using the instructions) for a single cycle with a shut-off at 2:30 minutes, the bottle contents are only 71F.
+When used at maximum settings outside the instructions, it still only reaches 77F.
+While it is nice that it isn't too hot, it also isn't that close to body temperature, which is the ideal temp for feeding.

 Never feed your baby a bottle without first checking the temperature to ensure it isn't too hot.
 Swirl the bottle before testing to mix in any potential hot spots.
 Place a few drops on the inside of your wrist; the liquid should be warm but not hot.
 The inside of your wrist is more sensitive than your finger and a better indicator of heat.